RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

       \|==. .            |
       +----[SHA256]-----+

-   The above command will add a `:tt:`.ssh` folder in your $HOME and generate two files there: a private key :tt:`key-to-hpc3` and a public key :tt:`key-to-hpc3.pub`.
+   The above command will add a :tt:`.ssh` directory (directory is another name for folder) in your :tt:`$HOME` directory and generate two files there: a private key :tt:`key-to-hpc3` and a public key :tt:`key-to-hpc3.pub`.
 They are always generated and work as a pair.

    .. attention:: | Private key should NEVER be shared.
-It remains on your laptop
+It remains on your laptop.
-                  | Use a non-empty passphrase for your key and remember it!
+                  | Alwyas use a non-empty passphrase for your key and remember it!

-   Check your ssh keys:
+   Check your ssh keys.
+The first command simply lists the contents of your :tt:`.ssh/` directory, and the second prints  the contents of your public ssh key:

    .. parsed-literal::

-      :blue:`ls .ssh`
+      :blue:`ls ~/.ssh`
       key-to-hpc3     key-to-hpc3.pub

-      :blue:`cat .ssh/key-to-hpc3.pub`
+      :blue:`cat ~/.ssh/key-to-hpc3.pub`
       ssh-rsa AAAA1yc2Ew...characters deleted...97VU0yRlaTxEX= panteater\@uci.edu (MacBook Air)